top of page

 OUR DECISION CRITERIA

-We determine policy interventions to be particularly high-impact based on the following 4 targets (applied in priority order):
+We determine policy interventions to be particularly high-impact based on the following 5 targets (applied in priority order):

 Variation – The overall set of opportunities identified should vary in type.

-Maximally impactful – highest expected value (maximizing target).
+Maximally impactful – Highest expected value.

 THE PROCESS